Nova-8/techsales-battlecard/README.md

-# Adminator Bootstrap 5 Admin Template
+# Checkmarx One Battle Card based on Adminator Bootstrap 5 Admin Template
-**Adminator** is a responsive Bootstrap 5 Admin Template.
+**Checkmarx One Battle Card** é um projeto web-responsivo baseado no template Bootstrap 5 Admin.
 It provides you with a collection of ready to use code snippets and utilities, custom pages, a collection of applications and some useful widgets.
 Preview of this awesome admin template available here: https://colorlib.com/polygon/adminator/index.html

 # Preview